nix-community/nixpkgs-fmt/README.md

 It's also possible to install it directly from this repository:

-`nix-env -f https://github.com/nix-community/nixpkgs-fmt/archive/master.tar.gz -iA defaultNix`
+`nix-env -f https://github.com/nix-community/nixpkgs-fmt/archive/master.tar.gz -iA nixpkgs-fmt`

 ### pre-commit hook